-I grew up eating this “stick to your ribs” soup on many a Friday night.
-It is my Grandma Jeannie’s recipe passed down through her mother Great Grandma Sarah who,no doubt,learned it from Great Great Grandma Ida.
-I can still see my incredibly elegant Mother picking up the big sloppy […]
+I grew up eating this “stick to your ribs” Split Pea Soup on many a Friday night.
+It is my Grandma Jeannie’s recipe passed down through her mother Great Grandma Sarah who, no doubt, learned it from Great Great Grandma Ida.
+I can still see my incredibly elegant Mother picking […]

 This is such an easy, elegant , and flexible hors d’oeuvre.
 Dot it with creme fraiche and it’s dairy.
 Skip the crème fraiche and it’s pareve.
 Either way, this make ahead delicious hors d’oeuvre is always a hit!

-This is the perfect starch for any meat meal.
-If you prefer Gluten-Free and /or you want to make this for Passover: replace the cornstarch with potato starch and the corn oil with any oil that is kosher for Passover.
+Nothing soaks up gravy like a crispy on the outside, creamy in the middle Potato Kugel.
+If you prefer Gluten-Free and /or you want to make this for Passover: replace the cornstarch with potato starch and the corn oil with oil that is kosher for Passover.
+This recipe double or […]

 This borscht is full of flavor from the vegetables and dill with a slight sweet and sour tang from the vinegar and sugar.
 Even your carnivores will love it!